skyfox/udacity/algo/proj3-problems-vs-algorithms/description.md

 binary search.
 Space complexity: O(1).
 There is no non-auxiliary structures to store in the implementation.

+## Search in a Rotated Sorted Array

+The algorithm is a modification of binary search.
+It includes 2 slightly different implementations of binary search.
+Time complexity: O(logn).
+We run 2 different modification of binary search twice.
+Each of them has O(logn) time complexity.
+Hence overall algorithm has O(logn) complexity.
+Space complexity: O(1).
+There is no non-auxiliary structures to store in the implementation.

 ## Dutch National Flag Problem

 Typical sorting algorithms (merge sort, quick sort, etc.) rely on the comparison between 2 elements.
 If a class of